britslambs/DH110/Assignment 1/README.md

 ## 9. Help users recognize, diagnose, and recover from errors
 The website/app should display error messages using plain language.

 If the user enters the wrong password or email, its "Check your username or password" in a red bar.
-(0)
+It does not let users know whether the email or password they put in is incorrect.
+(1)

-*Improvements: No recommendations for improvements.*
+*Improvements: Notify users whether their inputted email or password is incorrect.*

 ## 10. Help and Documentation
 Website/app should have easily accessible help pages.